Compositional Neural Textures: Introduction

 In this paper, we introduce a texture representation that decomposes textures into a composition of recurring neural elements (\Cref{fig:teaser:overview}), disentangling the geometry and appearance of each element.
 We obtain this representation by developing an autoencoder architecture that is trained in a fully unsupervised manner.
-Our representation is human-intelligible, applicable to a wide range of textures that exhibit sufficient self-repetitions, and enhancing a variety of editing techniques (\Cref{fig:teaser}).
-Textures can be edited by manipulating the compositional neural representations in deep latent space, and edited textures can be efficiently generated by feeding the manipulated representations through a generator (decoder) network in a feed-forward manner.
-The supported editing operations include, but are not limited to, transferring appearance from an image texture to another image (\Cref{fig:teaser:texture_transfer,fig:teaser:image_stylization}), diversifying textures (\Cref{fig:diverse_texture_synthesis}), texture interpolation and morphing (\Cref{fig:teaser:interp_morphing}), revealing/modifying texture variations (\Cref{fig:teaser:variations}), edit propagation (\Cref{fig:teaser:propagation}), texture animation (\Cref{fig:texture_animation}), and direct manipulation of textons (\Cref{fig:teaser:gaussians}).
+Our representation is human-intelligible, applicable to a wide range of textures that exhibit sufficient self-repetitions, and enhancing various editing techniques (\Cref{fig:teaser}).
+Textures can be edited by manipulating the compositional neural representations in a deep latent space, and \delete{edited textures can be}efficiently generated by feeding the manipulated representations through a generator (decoder) network in a feed-forward manner.
+The supported editing operations include, but are not limited to, transferring appearance from a texture to another image (\Cref{fig:teaser:texture_transfer,fig:teaser:image_stylization}), diversifying textures (\Cref{fig:diverse_texture_synthesis_main}), texture interpolation and morphing (\Cref{fig:teaser:interp_morphing}), revealing/modifying texture variations (\Cref{fig:teaser:variations}), edit propagation (\Cref{fig:teaser:propagation}), texture animation (supplementary video), and direct manipulation of textons (\Cref{fig:teaser:gaussians}).

+\note{ Our main idea, giving people a take home message and (if possible) see how clever we are. }